ynotstartups/notes/notes/ideas.md

 **Software Engineering**

+- Code: The Hidden Language of Computer Hardware and Software
 - Cloud Design Patterns - Microsoft Azure Docs
 - Database Internals: A Deep-Dive Into How Distributed Data Systems Work
 - Designing Data-Intensive Applications